DataDog/hiring-engineers/answers.md

        ```
        you must specify an API Key, either via a configuration file or the DD_API_KEY env var
        ```

-       First, I believed the issue was that the trace-agent could not find access to the api key so I changed the `datadog.yaml` file from `api_key: 4f03487948708ff3a0d41e3c69bd5b9a` to `DD_API_KEY`.
+       At first, I believed the issue was that the trace-agent could not find access to the api key so I changed the `datadog.yaml` file from `api_key: 4f03487948708ff3a0d41e3c69bd5b9a` to `DD_API_KEY`.
 This did not resolve the error.

      2. Next, I decided to give the Development configuration a try.
 I installed Go, then downloaded the latest source by running: `go get -u github.com/DataDog/datadog-trace-agent/...`.
 Then, I added a $GOPATH/bin to my bash_profile.
 Finally, I entered the following code into my terminal.